Angola–Cuba relations: 1960s

 Cuba's relationship with Angola started in the 1960s as part of the "Second Revolution" movement announced by Fidel Castro.
 The movement intended to bring Marxism–Leninism to Africa starting primarily in Zaire (today known as the Democratic Republic of the Congo).
 The failed attempt to make a foothold in the Zaire presented various lessons to Cuba which were used in identifying better candidate nations, leaders and better opportunities for success.

 Jonas Savimbi, the future president of UNITA, met with Fidel Castro's ally and revolutionary Che Guevara in 1965.
 Guevara told his superiors he did not trust Savimbi, and Savimbi possibly presented a danger.
 This was probably linked to the fact that Savimbi did not have any notable aspirations towards Marxism–Leninism.
 However, to Cuba's surprise, Agostinho Neto (the then leader of the MPLA) had a very strong Marxist leaning which suited the Cuban agenda.
-In the 1960s Cuba mobilized a task force to assist Agostinho Neto to build an army and carry out a terror campaign against the Portuguese colonial leaders with the intent of gaining independence and installing a Marxist state.
+In the 1960s, Cuba mobilized a task force to assist Agostinho Neto to build an army and carry out a campaign against the Portuguese colonial leaders with the intent of gaining independence and installing a Marxist state.